oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/2-create-a-twitter-developer-account/create-a-twitter-developer-account.md

    **Please save these keys in a safe place as we will need them later**.
    The Bearer token will be used in this demo to authenticate with the Twitter API.

-3. After your have copied and saved your keys in a safe place, you can proceed to the Developer Portal Dashboard where you will see summary information for your Developer Account.
+3. After you have copied and saved your keys in a safe place, you can proceed to the Developer Portal Dashboard where you will see summary information for your Developer Account.

 You may now **proceed to the next lab**.